bmillwood/haskell-src-meta/README.md

 I don't really view this as "my" package so if you want write access to the github repository, or you think you could do a better job as maintainer, just ask.

+The above was written by Ben Millwood, but I (Dan Burton) share the same sentiment.